Rule 5.475. Custody and visitation orders following termination of a juvenile court proceeding or probate court guardianship proceeding

 (C)If no dependency, family law, or guardianship proceeding affecting custody or visitation of the child is pending, the order must be used to open a new custody proceeding in the receiving court.
 The clerk must immediately open a family law file without charging a filing fee, assign a case number, and file the order in the new case file.

 Within 15 court days of receiving the order, the clerk must send an endorsed filed copy of the order showing the case number assigned by the receiving court by first-class mail to each of the child's parents and to the court that issued the order, with a completed clerk's certificate of mailing, for inclusion in the issuing court's file.

 (Subd (a) amended effective January 1, 2016; previously amended effective January 1, 2007.)

 (b) Modification of former guardian visitation orders-custodial parent

-When a parent of the child has custody of the child following termination of a probate guardianship, proceedings for modification of the probate court visitation order, including an order denying visitation, must be determined in a proceeding under the Family Code.
+When a parent has custody of the child following termination of a probate guardianship, a former guardian's request for modification of the probate court visitation order, including an order denying visitation, must be brought in a proceeding under the Family Code.

 (c) Independent action for former guardian visitation

 (1)If the court terminated a guardianship under the Probate Code and did not issue a visitation order, the former guardian may maintain an independent action for visitation if a dependency proceeding is not pending.
 The former guardian may bring the action without the necessity of a separate joinder action.